-Before taking to the stage, Keith was well known as a successful public company CEO and entrepreneur.
-He has lead companies in both Canada and the United States.
+Before taking to the stage, Keith was well known as a successful public company CEO, entrepreneur and college professor.
+He has led companies in both Canada and the United States.

-A dual Canadian/US citizen, Keith splits his time between Vancouver, British Columbia and Roanoke, Virginia.
-He received his MBA from the University of Michigan, Ann Arbor, and is currently an adjunct Professor of Law at the Washington and Lee University Law School in Lexington, Virginia.
-In his free time, he pursues his passions of flying and banjos!
+A dual CA/US citizen, Keith splits his time between Vancouver, British Columbia and Meadows of Dan, Virginia.
+He is a certified public accountant and received his MBA from the University of Michigan, Ann Arbor.

-Here's his LinkedIn page to learn about what he did in life before the music started.
+Here is his LinkedIn Page to find out what he did before taking to the stage!